Grilled Foie Gras with Porter GastriqueBy Drew Long

 - Recipe TypeAppetizer

-In the U.S., foie gras is traditionally served pan seared in a balsamic vinegar glaze.
-For this recipe, I grill the foie gras on a very hot grill for a very short amount of time and serve it with a sauce made with Flying Dog's Road Dog Porter.
+This grilled foie gras is cooked on a very hot grill for a very short amount of time and served with a sauce made with Flying Dog Brewing's Road Dog Porter.

-- 1/2 cup of porter (I used Flying Dog's Road Dog porter)
+- 1/2 cup Flying Dog Road Dog Porter (or your favorite porter)

 - Once your pieces are cut for grilling, get your grill as hot as possible.
 When it's ready to go, salt one side of the foie gras and place it on the grill for 30 to 45 seconds.
 If you want a cross hatch, turn the foie gras 90 degrees.
 If not, allow to grill another 30 seconds or so.
 Turn the foie gras and grill for another 30 seconds or so.
 Remove from heat and set aside.

 - In a medium, non-reactive pan—on the stove or grill—combine the honey, balsamic vinegar and cook over medium heat until the mixture starts to caramelize.
 The consistency should be syrupy.